awsdocs/aws-java-developer-guide-v2/doc_source/examples-pinpoint.rst

 Create a project
 ================

-A project (or application) in |PIN| is a collection of settings, customer data, segments, and campaigns.
+A project (or application) in |PINlong| is a collection of settings, customer data, segments, and campaigns.

-To create a project, start by building a :aws-java-class:`CreateApplicationRequest <services/pinpoint/model/CreateApplicationRequest>` object with the name of the project as the value of its :method:`name()`.
-Then build a :aws-java-class:`CreateAppRequest <services/pinpoint/model/CreateAppRequest>` object, passing in the :classname:`CreateApplicationRequest` object as the value of its :methodname:`createApplicationRequest()`.
+To create a project, start by building a :aws-java-class:`CreateApplicationRequest <services/pinpoint/model/CreateApplicationRequest>` object with the name of the project as the value of its :methodname:`name()`.
+Then build a :aws-java-class:`CreateAppRequest <services/pinpoint/model/CreateAppRequest>` object, passing in the :classname:`CreateApplicationRequest` object as the value of its :methodname:`createApplicationRequest()` method.
 Call the :methodname:`createApp()` method of your :aws-java-class:`PinpointClient <services/pinpoint/PinpointClient>`, passing in the :classname:`CreateAppRequest` object.
-You can capture the result of this request as a :aws-java-class:`CreateAppResponse <services/pinpoint/model/CreateAppResponse>` object, as demonstrated in the code snippet below.
+Capture the result of this request as a :aws-java-class:`CreateAppResponse <services/pinpoint/model/CreateAppResponse>` object, as demonstrated in the following code snippet.

 **Imports**